“Could this day get any worse?” I asked.

 Visibility was reduced to almost zero.
 Anything not within Fluffy’s wingspan became a murky shadow as the red sands of the southwestern desert enveloped us.

 Don’t want to miss an update?
 By clicking the button below, you’ll be invited to join the N.A.
 Grotepas newsletter.
-Chapter 4 will be released in a few days, followed by chapter 5.
-Subscribers to the newsletter will receive: the new series title before anyone else, cover reveals, and the first chance to read Dred and Hank’s next arc 5 book series before it’s released to major stores.
+This is a paid newsletter ($5/month or $30 for the year) which gives you full access to my Urban Fantasy titles before they launch.
+Chapter 4 is already out.
+Subscribers to the newsletter will receive: the new series title before anyone else, cover reveals, and the first chance to read Dred and Hank’s next 5 book series before it’s released to major stores.